yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/single-row-transactions.md

 ![A diagram showing a potential inconsistency in case of a network partition if leader leases are not present](/images/architecture/txn/leader_leases_network_partition.svg)

-The leader lease mechanism in Yugabyte DB prevents this inconsistency.
+The leader lease mechanism in YugabyteDB prevents this inconsistency.
 It works as follows:

 * With every leader-to-follower message (AppendEntries in Raft's terminology), whether replicating new entries or even an empty heartbeat message, the leader sends a "leader lease" request as a